Achived Texts from the Asian Classics Input Project (including Wylie-Transliteration)

-The Asian Classics Input Project (ACIP) uses its own transliteration format for Tibetan texts.
+The (ACIP) had used its own transliteration format for Tibetan texts.
 This format is slightly different from the more widely used Wylie transliteration, which makes the ACIP-material somewhat difficult to work with.
+The archived website contains all texts in their original format as well as converted to Wylie.
+Note that the conversion has been done automatically and the result has only been checked in a few cases.
+There might be conversion errors in the Wyliee!

 Download all ACIP texts in Wylie transliteration. (about 90MB)